mickaelremilien/os_image_factory/images/bundle-trusty-vpn-roadwarrior/README_EN.md

 [...]
 ~~~

-By default, ports(bearings) used by Openvpn are accessible only on the local area network, if you wish to change these rules of filtering (to open for example the port XXX), you can also edit the file `bundle-trusty-vpn.heat.yml `.
+By default, ports used by Openvpn are accessible only on the local area network, if you wish to change these rules of filtering (to open for example the port XXX), you can also edit the file `bundle-trusty-vpn.heat.yml `.
 ~~~ yaml
 security_group:
   type: OS::Neutron::SecurityGroup